Differentiable Augmentation for Data-Efficient GAN Training: Hyperparameters and Training Details

 \subsection{CIFAR-10 and CIFAR-100 Experiments}

 \lblsec{app:cifar} We replicate BigGAN and CR-BigGAN baselines on CIFAR using the PyTorch implementation\footnote{\url{https://github.com/ajbrock/BigGAN-PyTorch}}.
 All hyperparameters are kept unchanged from the default CIFAR-10 configuration, including the batch size (50), the number of $D$ steps (4) per $G$ step, and a learning rate of $2 \times 10^{-4}$ for both $G$ and $D$.
 The hyperparameter $\lambda$ of Consistency Regularization (CR) is set to $10$ as recommended~\cite{zhang2020CR}.
-All models are run on 2 GPUs with a maximum of 250k training iterations on CIFAR-10 and 500k iterations on CIFAR-100.
+All the models are run on 2 GPUs with a maximum of 250k training iterations on CIFAR-10 and 500k iterations on CIFAR-100.

 For StyleGAN2, we use the official TensorFlow implementation\footnote{\url{https://github.com/NVlabs/stylegan2}} but include some changes to make it work better on CIFAR.
 The number of channels is $128$ at 32$\times$32 resolution and doubled at each coarser level with a maximum of $512$ channels.
-We use the standard non-saturating loss and $R_1$ regularization, but without the path length regularization and the lazy regularization since they do not improve FID~\cite{karras2019StyleGAN2}.
-We set the half-life of the exponential moving average of the generator's weights to $10^6$ instead of $10^4$ images since it stabilizes the FID curve and leads to consistently better performance.
+We set the half-life of the exponential moving average of the generator's weights to $1,000$k instead of $10$k images since it stabilizes the FID curve and leads to consistently better performance.
 We set $\gamma = 0.1$ instead of $10$ for the $R_1$ regularization, which significantly improves the baseline's performance under the 100\% data setting on CIFAR.
+The path length regularization and the lazy regularization are also disabled.
 The baseline model can already achieve the best FID and IS to our knowledge for unconditional generation on the CIFAR datasets.
-All StyleGAN2 models are trained on 4 GPUs with the default batch size ($32$) and a maximum of 750k training iterations.
+All StyleGAN2 models are trained on 4 GPUs with the default batch size ($32$) and a maximum training length of 25,000k images.